How Effective Is Lateral Ear Canal Resection In Dogs?

 However, in case of permanent damage to the ear canal, later ear canal resection may not be enough to address the problem.
 In addition to this, this procedure doesn’t guarantee the complete elimination of future ear infections.
 But it can make the infection less common and treatable.

 - Before performing the surgery, the active infection in the ear is treated with antibiotics and cleaning.

 - Surgeons give the required quantity of anesthesia under controlled circumstances.
-Which makes the dogs immobilize during surgical procedures.
+Which makes the dogs immobilized during surgical procedures?

 - Excessive hairs are removed, and the ear is cleaned to ensure the maximum visibility of the surgical site.
-The best thing surgeons can do is insert cotton in the dog’s ear, which will prevent the draining of debris and detergent into the ear canal.
+The best thing surgeons can do is insert cotton in the dog’s ear, preventing the draining of debris and detergent into the ear canal.

 - Moreover, veterinarian professionals flush the ear with an antiseptic solution that minimizes contamination.